Henry Augustus Pilsbry: Biography

 Pilsbry (frequently misspelled Pilsbury) spent his childhood and youth in Iowa.
 He was called "Harry" Pilsbry then, and developed an early fascination with the limited variety of mollusks he was able to find.
 He attended the University of Iowa, and received the Bachelor of Science degree there in 1882, but did not immediately find employment in his field of interest.
 Instead, Henry Pilsbry worked for publishing firms and newspapers for the next several years, but devoted most of his spare time to the study of mollusks.

 In 1887, he found employment in New York City as a proofreader, but soon met George Washington Tryon, the resident expert on mollusks at the Academy of Natural Sciences of Philadelphia, and architect and author of the ongoing multi-volume Manual of Concology.
 This meeting led, within a few months, to Tryon's hiring Pilsbry as an assistant.
 He was, no doubt, impressed by the young man's talents as a proofreader, considerable expertise in technical illustration, and especially by his undeniable enthusiasm for the study of mollusks and substantial knowledge of the subject.

 Less than three months after Pilsbry began his new job, George Tryon died and his new assistant, only 25 years old, perhaps to the surprise of some, inherited the titles of "Conservator of the Conchology Section" and "Editor" of the Manual of Conchology.

 Pilsbry soon proved capable of prodigious efforts, and his scientific output was remarkable.
 During the next five years he produced hundreds of detailed pages of the Manual of Conchology, preparing many of the plates himself, and founded The Nautilus, an influential journal of malacology which has survived into the 21st century.
 He also married during this period, to Adeline Avery.
+He was elected to the American Philosophical Society in 1895.
 His college, the University of Iowa, honored him with a Doctor of Science degree in 1899 (and he later received two other honorary doctorates: University of Pennsylvania, 1940, and Temple University, 1941).
+In 1921, he was elected to the American Academy of Arts and Sciences.
 In 1929 he participated in the Pinchot South Sea Expedition.
 Pilsbry was the first president of the American Malacological Union (Society) founded in 1931.